dnnrly/abbreviate/README.md

-  print       Print abbreviations in this set snake       Abbreviate a string and convert it to snake case kebab       Abbreviate a string and convert it to kebab case
+  print       Print abbreviations in this set snake       Abbreviate a string and convert it to snake case kebab       Abbreviate a string and convert it to kebab case separated   Abbreviate a string and convert it with separator passed between words and abbreviations

 Flags:
   -c, --custom string     Custom abbreviation set